Amith-B/websocket/README.md

-# websocket
+### Websocket

-A sample code that implements websocket from nodejs backend and react frontend
+A simple example of websocket implementation with nodejs and reactjs